webmaster-exit-1/terminal-assistant/README.md

-# Shelby - Your Personal Chatbot Assistant
+# A.R.I.A. an Advanced - Responsive - Intelligent - Assistant

+## Your Personal; Artificial Intelligent, Terminal Assistant.

-## NEW TESTING UPDATE NOW HAS CUSTOM GOOGLE SEARCH with command `!search`
+##### NEW UPDATE, CUSTOM GOOGLE SEARCH!
+Use with command `!search`
+##### New UPDATE, Network Utility NMap!
+Use with command `!nmap`
+##### And Now uses Google's Speech Recognition! `(listens for a default of 5 seconds for you to speak)`

-Shelby is a personal chatbot assistant that can help you with various tasks. \
+Aria is a personal chatbot assistant that can help you with various tasks. \
 It is powered by OpenAI's GPT-3 language model and can provide new and interesting replies to your queries. \
-Shelby is also a great programmer and enjoys teaching. \
+Ariais also a great programmer and enjoys teaching. \
+Aria uses Google's Speech Recognition and will listen by default for 5 seconds. \
-She'll even speak to you using Googles gTTS.
+Not only will she listen to you, She'll also speak to you using Googles text to speech software.

 ## Features

-Shelby can help you with various tasks such as answering questions, providing suggestions, and even programming. \
+Aria can help you with various tasks such as answering questions, providing suggestions, and even programming help. \
-It can generate new and interesting replies to your queries. \
+It can generate google search results for your online queries with the `!search` command. \
-Shelby can also teach you programming and provide you with coding examples. \
+Aria can also do anything NMap can do using the `!nmap` command (uses same syntax as a normal nmap command would you just can't use an nmap option that would require root privs, unless ran as root, that's up to end user. \
+It has no gui.
+It was never meant to have one.
+This is supposed to be more like kit from Night Rider. \
+An A.I. assistant you can talk to and it talk back.
+If you are familiar with the T.V. series, then you get it. \
-It has a user-friendly interface and is easy to use.
+And it's easy to use.

 ### How to Use